damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

        - Maintenance according to prescribed criteria
        - Maintenance by integrating analysis, measurement and periodic test activities
     - Regular adjusting machinery if it's necessary
+    - Maintenance tools
+       - Various tools necessary to perform the maintenance operation
 2. Identifying the defective components
     - The equipment performance monitoring
     - How to detect a defective component